 empowerment, resilience, community-based learning, transformative education, civic engagement, intimate partner violence, survivor-centered services

 Dr. Cattaneo earned her doctorate in Clinical/Community Psychology from the University of Maryland (College Park) in 2001, and joined the faculty of the Clinical Psychology Program at George Mason University in 2003.
 Dr. Cattaneo applies a community psychology orientation to her work, centering on the ways psychology can facilitate and fuel efforts to address social problems, and create a more just society.
 Community psychology highlights the multiple layers of context influencing individuals and groups, and prioritizes partnership with community members and organizations in research, teaching and advocacy.
 Broadly, in her Lab for Community REACH (Resilience, Empowerment, Action, Change), Dr. Cattaneo and her students are interested in the wellbeing of marginalized populations, exploring and reimagining the role of institutions in societal arrangements, and in catalyzing critical civic awareness and engagement.
 Within the area of intimate partner violence, Dr. Cattaneo’s research has focused on the key constructs of empowerment and survivor-centered practice to explore the best ways to assist survivors.
 Dr. Cattaneo has won awards for excellence in teaching and mentorship from George Mason University and from the Society for the Psychological Study of Social Issues.

-Dr. Cattaneo will not be taking a new PhD student for the Fall 2023 application cycle.
+Dr. Cattaneo will be taking a new PhD student for the Fall 2023 application cycle.
 Please be sure to look through the Lab for Community Reach website if you are interested in applying!

 Cattaneo, L.B., Chan, W.Y, Shor, R., Gebhard, K.T., Elshabassi, N.E.
 (2019).
 Elaborating the connection between social class and classism.
 American Journal of Community Psychology.
 Published on-line. https://doi.org/10.1002/ajcp.12322